 Also, depending on the wood material and bar clamp, use blocks to avoid creating indentations on the edge of the door.

-As seen below, with proper milling and gluing you should very little squeeze out of glue and a door frame that will require minimal sanding.
+As seen below, with proper milling and gluing, you should squeeze out of glue and a door frame that will require minimal sanding.

 Sanding the Barn Door

-For glue to properly dry and be handled I left the door in clamps overnight and sanded the next day.
+For glue to dry properly and be handled, I left the door in clamps overnight and sanded it the next day.

-And, of course, used my drum sander with 24-grit to grind the door to a finished, smooth surface.
-While your tools may vary, I like to use a progression of sandpaper grits from 24, 60, 120, 180 to 220 to remove material first and then the sandpaper marks.
+And, of course, I used my drum sander with 24-grit to grind the door to a finished, smooth surface.
+While your tools may vary, I like to use a progression of sandpaper grits from 24, 60, 120, 180, and 220 to remove the material first and then the sandpaper marks.

 In the image above, note the rough cedar grain is gone but is replaced with marks left by 24-grit sandpaper.